 City comparison mindset

-Vancouver may be expensive for rent, Montreal may feel more familiar culturally for French speakers, Calgary may differ on tax and housing costs, and Toronto may have more job density.
+Vancouver may be expensive for rent, Montreal may feel more familiar culturally for some newcomers, Calgary may differ on tax and housing costs, and Toronto may have more job density.
 Use ranges and current data instead of fixed assumptions.

 - Vancouver